Free Workers' Union

-The Free Workers' Union (German: Freie Arbeiterinnen- und Arbeiter-Union or Freie ArbeiterInnen-Union; abbreviated FAU) is an anarcho-syndicalist union in Germany and Switzerland.
+The Free Workers' Union (German: Freie Arbeiterinnen- und Arbeiter-Union or Freie Arbeiter*innen-Union; abbreviated FAU) is an anarcho-syndicalist union in Germany and Switzerland.

 History

 The FAU sees itself in the tradition of the Free Workers' Union of Germany (German: Freie Arbeiter Union Deutschlands; FAUD), the largest anarcho-syndicalist union in Germany until it disbanded as a formal organization in 1933 to avoid repression by the National Socialist regime which had come into power that year.
 The FAU was founded in 1977, and grew consistently through the 1990s.
 Now, the FAU consists of just under 40 groups, organized locally and by branch of trade.
 It rejects hierarchical organizations and political representation and believes in the concept of federalism; most decisions are made by the local unions.
 The purpose of the federalist organization is to coordinate strikes, campaigns and actions, and for communication.
 It has 800 to 1000 members, organized in the various local unions.

 The FAU publishes the bimonthly anarcho-syndicalist newspaper Direkte Aktion and pamphlets on current and historical topics.

 Because it supports the classical concept of the abolition of the wage system, the FAU was monitored until 2011 by the Bundesamt für Verfassungsschutz (Federal Office for the Protection of the Constitution).

 The FAU was disaffiliated by the International Workers' Association in 2016, and became one of the founding members of the International Confederation of Labour (ICL) in 2018.